orochi-network/orochimaru/zkmemory/README.md

   - `READ` on a memory was not wrote should return `0`
   - Every`READ` access for the same location, must have the value to be equal to the previous `WRITE`.
 - **`WRITE` instruction**
-  - Every `WRITE` access must write on writable memory chunks _(some areas of the memmory might be read only)_.
+  - Every `WRITE` access must write on writable memory chunks _(some areas of the memory might be read only)_.

 ## Features